Writing A Literary Analysis Through The Lens Of A Quotation

 • Be specific and arguable: Avoid vague generalizations.
 Your thesis should present a specific, debatable interpretation that you can support with textual evidence throughout your analysis.

-Using the Hamlet example, a possible thesis statement could be: “Shakespeare’s use of the quote, ‘Frailty, thy name is woman!’, reveals Hamlet’s deeply misogynistic worldview, shaped by patriarchal societal norms, and ultimately fuels his destructive actions throughout the play.”
-This thesis is specific, arguable, and clearly links the chosen quote to a significant theme within the play.
+Using the Hamlet example, a possible thesis statement could be: “Shakespeare’s use of the quote, ‘Frailty, thy name is woman!On top of that, ’, reveals Hamlet’s deeply misogynistic worldview, shaped by patriarchal societal norms, and ultimately fuels his destructive actions throughout the play. ” This thesis is specific, arguable, and clearly links the chosen quote to a significant theme within the play.

 III.
 Developing Your Argument: Building a Case Through Evidence